Note that "Java EE" is now called "Jakarta EE".

 Using encryption: The JavaMail-Crypto API project is rather dated, but it purports to add S/MIME and OpenPGP support to JavaMail

 Third party extensions, e.g. local store implementations

 James is an open source SMTP, POP3 and NNTP server written in Java by the good folks at Apache.
 Its Mailet API enables automatic processing of emails, kind of what servlets do for HTTP requests.
 Introductory article part 1, part 2

 Aspirin is an embeddable Java SMTP server.
 While useful mostly for send-only situations, it has some provisions to receive mails as well (to handle bounces and such).
-While functional as is, it should be noted that using Aspirin without setting up at least SPF, and possibly also DKIM, for it, the results will likely be unsatisfactory.
+While it's functional as it is, without setting up at least SPF and DKIM the results will likely be unsatisfactory.

 Q: I'm marking my mails as SEEN, but next time I access the INBOX, they're once again presented as unread.
 What gives?